Skip to main content

 Image from Luuk Kramer

-The Van Eesteren Museum has plenty of information on its website regarding accessibility needs – not bad for a small museum.
-The first thing to note is the museum is at ground level, making it easily accessible.
-Meanwhile, the permanent and temporary exhibitions in the pavilion are arranged in such a way that visitors in wheelchairs, with a walker or guide stick, can move around easily and freely.
+The Van Esteren Museum's website has plenty of information regarding accessibility needs—not bad for a small museum.
+The first thing to note is that the museum is at ground level, making it easily accessible.
+Meanwhile, the permanent and temporary exhibitions in the pavilion are arranged so that visitors in wheelchairs, with a walker or guide stick, can move around easily and freely.
 One companion per wheelchair user has free access.
 Assistance dogs are also allowed.

 A mention of the photographer is necessary, except for internal use of social media of amsterdam&partners.
 Verzets Museum Resistance Museum.